jonathandannel/graphite/readme.md

 - `titleFont`: Same as labelFont and barFont options.

--`fixPadding`: Sometimes other CSS rules and frameworks can negatively impact the alignment of columns and separators.
+-`fixPadding`: Sometimes other CSS rules and frameworks (namely Bootstrap/Foundation) can negatively impact the alignment of columns and separators.
 This option should be used like so: `{'fixPadding': true}` if needed.

 `element`: The <b>ID</b> of the element that the graph will be rendered to.
 Should *not* be a string.